modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

 ### How Operations are Executed

 The basic mode of operation is simple to understand.
 First, the SELECT clause defines which _elements_ need to form the output.
-Those can be from the truth table or any of the dimension table.
+Those can be from the fact table or any of the dimension table.
 The FROM clause defines the source tables.
 The WHERE is just a set of predicate.
 The predicate run one-by-one, if any data is missing to run the predicate it is fetched from the dimension table.
 If all predicates match then the data will form the output.

 ### Think of Cross Products